dotnet/designs/proposed/building-arch-specific-applications.md

 `dotnet build` should have three modes:

-* Architecture-agnostic, framework-dependent, application that includes native dependencies for all supported architectures and no EXE
+* **Architecture-agnostic, framework-dependent application**: includes native dependencies for all supported architectures and no EXE
-* Achitecture-specific, framework-dependent, application that includes an EXE and native dependencies for a single targeted architecture
+* **Achitecture-specific, framework-dependent application**: includes an EXE and native dependencies for a single targeted architecture
-* Architecture-specific, self-contained, application that includes EXE and native dependencies for a single targeted architecture
+* **Architecture-specific, self-contained application**: includes an EXE, native dependencies and the .NET Core runtime for a single targeted architecture

 The proposal is:

 * Retain the first behavior as the default.
-* Enable the second behavior as opt-in.
-Enable this behavior in Windows client application templates.
+* Expose the second behavior as opt-in.
+Enable this behavior by default in Windows client application templates, specifying Windows 64-bit as the default architecture.
-* Maintain the third behavior as opt-in (change defaults for `-r` and `--self-contained` for 3.0+).
+* Maintain the third behavior as opt-in (with some changes on syntax).

-The first behavior is most similar to the .NET Core 2.2 behavior.
-It is a good behavior because it builds an application with no assumptions and produces artifacts with the broadest scope and utility.
+The first behavior matches the .NET Core 2.2 behavior.
+It is a good behavior because it builds an application with no architectur-specific assumptions or biases and produces artifacts with the broadest scope and utility.
 Many developers will want the second behavior.
-It needs to be very easy to opt-in to that behavior, either via the CLI or with a single property in a template.
+It needs to be very easy to opt-in to that behavior, either via the CLI or with a single property in a project file.

+The third behavior, specifically changing defaults, is motivated by increasing use of RID-specific assets.
+A [recent experience](https://github.com/dotnet/iot/issues/345#issuecomment-477825812) demonstrates that using a library with native assets can be confusing and can produce undesired results for people who one would expect to be expert.

 ## Detailed Proposal

 Many .NET Framework developers unfamiliar with .NET Core will start using the newer environment with .NET Core 3.0 and will expect a similar experience as they have been used to, particularly for those that only ever intend to target Windows with Windows Forms and WPF applications.
 Very few of them will expect Linux or macOS binaries in their build output.
-We need to deliver an experience they expect.
+We need to deliver an experience they expect and that aligns with the needs of their use cases.

 ### Goals